BiBiServ/bibigrid/README.md

 However, if you are already quite experienced with *OpenStack* and the previous *BiBiGrid* the following brief explanation might be just what you need.

+Be aware that this version of BiBiGrid on default schedules workers [on demand](documentation/markdown/features/configuration.md#workerinstances); workers are powered down when not in use.

 <details>
 <summary> Brief, technical BiBiGrid overview </summary>